Dubai (UAE) – Employer of Record

 Employment Contracts in the UAE

 A written contract is required to submit an application for visa sponsorship.
 This is a simple template in Arabic.
-We recommend that in addition to the template used to sponsor the work permit, that companies put in place astrong, written contract in place, in English and in Arabic, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
+We recommend that in addition to the template used to sponsor the work permit, that companies put in place a strong, written contract, in English and in Arabic, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in the UAE should always state the salary and any compensation amounts in United Arab Emirates Dirham (AED) rather than a foreign currency.
 The employment contract template is part of the service with Globalization Partners; no need to draft a separate template if you use our employer of record and PEO service in the UAE.

 Working Hours in the UAE